LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 csproject Revisited
 =====================

-The csproject1 skeleton was set up with the different commands in different classes, keeping related things together.
+The :repsrc:`csproject1` project skeleton was set up with the different commands in different classes, keeping related things together.

 On the other hand they had high level structure in common.